MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaOrganizationSettingContactInsight.md

 ## SYNOPSIS
 Get the properties of an insightsSettings object for displaying or returning contact insights in an organization.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgOrganizationSettingContactInsight](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationSettingContactInsight?view=graph-powershell-v1.0)

 ## SYNTAX